PyJaipur/100DaysOfCode/carotkut94/README.md

 On day 6th I implemented an algorithm called "Merge Sort"

+You can read about merge sort at https://en.wikipedia.org/wiki/Merge_sort

 This  is a simple yet, an awesome sorting algorithm, which averages out to O(n log n) time complexity when it comes to sorting element in a list/array